derneuere/devops-exercise/Grading.md

 Criteria:
+Points 11 / 20

-- resource allocation is automated
+- resource allocation is automated ✓
-- resource allocation is reproducible
+- resource allocation is reproducible ✓
 - component bootstrapping is automated ✓
 - component bootstrapping is reproducible ✓
 - every component exists and is operational